Collection Operators

 Overview

-All four operators share similar syntax but differ in execution model and output.
+All six operators are host-callable functions.
+They share similar invocation patterns but differ in execution model and output.

 Important: Loop bodies cannot modify outer-scope variables (see Variables).
 Use